Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 There are mainly three varieties of wisteria popular among gardeners: Japanese, Chinese, and North American.
 It is mainly grown on the walls and pergolas for an ornamental touch.

-The conflict between the wisteria tree vs the vine is troublesome one to resolve.
-According to the botanist or phytologist, there isn’t any biological as well as physiological difference between the wisteria tree and the wisteria vine.
+The conflict between wisteria tree and a vine is troublesome one to resolve.
+According to a botanist, there isn’t any biological between the wisteria tree and the wisteria vine.

 The wisteria tree stands firmly without any support and holds its weight.
 On the contrary, wisteria vine grows on walls and pergolas thriving on any support.